Comparison between Local and NYSE Practices

 NYSE LCM: Section 303A.10

-Listed companies must adopt and disclose to the market a Code of Ethics and Business Conduct which is applicable to their directors, officers and employees.
+Listed companies must adopt and disclose a Code of Ethics and Business Conduct which is applicable to their directors, officers and employees.
+The Code must require that any waiver of the code for executive officers or directors may be made only by the board or a board committee.
 In addition, any waiver of the provisions contained in this Code in favor of any of the parties that are subject to it must be immediately disclosed.
 Under Argentine law there is no requirement that listed companies adopt a Code of Ethics and Business Conduct.

 Nonetheless, in 2008, our Board of Directors approved a Code of Business Conduct applicable to all the employees, interns and trainees of Pampa and of its controlled and related companies and subsidiaries.
 This Code is applicable to all directors and statutory auditors of Pampa and its controlled and related companies and subsidiaries, as well as to their suppliers and consultants.
 Additionally, in 2010, Pampa approved the implementation of the Ethics Hotline as a channel to be solely used for reporting, in the strictest confidentiality, any presumed irregularity concerning the Business Conduct Code and/or violations thereof.
-In 2021, our Board updated the Code of Conduct.
+The Code of Ethics was updated by our Board in 2021.

 NYSE LCM: Section 303A.12